castai/docs/docs/guides/hpa/hpa.md

         value: "512"
 ```

 Now our Deployment autoscaling will be triggered either by CPU or Memory usage.
-We could any other trigger, or remove
+We could use any other trigger, or remove
-either of those if we so desire (i.e. to autoscale only on **CPU** basis, remove the **Memory** trigger, and vice-versa).
+either of those if we want (i.e. to autoscale only on the **CPU** basis, remove the **Memory** trigger, and vice-versa).

-### Autoscale based on Prometheus metric
+### Autoscale based on the Prometheus metric

-It is possible to autoscale based on result of arbitrary Prometheus query.
-What is more, CAST AI k8s clusters comes with
+It's possible to autoscale based on the result of an arbitrary Prometheus query.
+What's more, CAST AI k8s clusters come with
 Prometheus deployed out of the box!

-Let's deploy the sample app again, but this time, let's instruct Prometheus to scrape metrics:
+Let's deploy the sample app again.
+But this time, let's instruct Prometheus to scrape metrics:
 ```yaml
 apiVersion: apps/v1
 kind: Deployment